BA (Hons) Fashion Promotion and Communication

 How will I be taught and assessed?

-As there are links with our BA (Hons) in Fashion Design programme, you'll be able to gain a holistic view of the fashion industry.
-You will acquire first-hand insight into the fashion process, from original concept to design through to the promotion of the final project.
+The course sits within a creative community and draws from close collaborations with the Fashion Design course, to encourage an awareness and an experience of working in the industry.
+You'll be able to gain a holistic view of the fashion industry and will acquire first-hand insight into the fashion process, from original concept to design through to the promotion of the final project.
 This will help give you the edge in a competitive market.

-You’ll also have the opportunity to work on live briefs, which will challenge and enhance your skills, knowledge and approaches.
+You’ll also have the opportunity to work on live briefs with fashion industry brands, which will challenge and enhance your skills, knowledge and approaches.
 Our collaborations with industry will foster professional working practices, further preparing you for employment once you’ve graduated.

 What are the course entry requirements?